Pitcairn Islanders: Norfolk Island

 The 2016 Australian census included Norfolk Island for the first time.
 It showed that 20.0% or 484 people claimed Pitcairn ancestry.
 As in previous censuses, the 2011 Census asked a question relating to Pitcairn descent.
 Though for the first time, the 2011 Norfolk Island Census focuses on the Pitcairn descent of the "ordinarily resident population" rather than the "permanent population" of previous Censuses.
 45.0 percent of the permanent population are of Pitcairn descent and 38.4 percent of the ordinarily resident population were of Pitcairn descent.
-Thus for every two persons of Pitcairn descent, there are three persons of non-Pitcairn descent in the ordinarily resident population on Norfolk Island.

 Norfolk's Pitcairn descendants are already at least 7th or 8th generation, and those in younger age groups are probably 9th generation and the affinity with their heritage is naturally waning.

 New Zealand

 In the most recent 2018 census, 48 of the ‘usual residents population’ were born in Pitcairn island.
 In 2013 the Pitcairn Islander ethnic group comprised 177 people.
-80.7 percent were born in New Zealand with 36 born overseas - 91.7% on Pitcairn Island.
+80.7 percent were born in New Zealand with 36 born overseas – 91.7% on Pitcairn Island.
 Between 2006 and 2013, the population decreased by 13.4 percent.
 This compares with an increase of 15.5 percent between 2001 and 2006.